XML RSS

 Nellie Stevens Holly

-• This is a much smaller type of the American Holly.
+• This is a much narrower type of American Holly.

-• Both of these can be more easily incorporated into the residential landscape because less space is required.
+• Nellie Stevens Holly can be more easily incorporated into the residential landscape than American Holly because less space is required.
+However, you will need less of the American Holly if you are creating a hedge.

 If you use any type of holly in the landscape whether it be a tree or a shrub, include one male.
 This is needed for the production of berries on the female plants.